andypern/demos/drill-json-hbase-hive-tableau/README.md

 * mapr-hbase should be installed on all nodes (so that the HBASE client jars are in place)
 * mapr-hbase-master should be installed on node-1, mapr-hbase-regionserver on all nodes.
 * mapr-hivemetastore should be installed on node-1
-* make sure that hs2 (hiveserver2) is NOT running on node-1. (either disable or put on another node)
 * mapr-hive should be installed on all nodes (just in case) in order to get client jars
 * mysql backend for hivemetastore is optional, but recommended.
 * mapr-drill should be installed on all nodes(grab internally from yum.qa.lab/opensource)